Zephy-o/web/src/Guides/miki's-currency-and-its-uses.md

 #### Marriage slots
 - Marriage slots can be purchased with mekos.
 You will begin with 5 slots and can purchase 5 more for a maximum of 10 while Donators can purchase an extra 5 slots on top of this for a maximum of 15.
-- Purchasing your first slot will cost 2,500 mekos, however with each slot purchased the price will increase by 2,500.
+- Purchasing your first slot will cost 2,500 mekos, however with each slot purchased the price will increase linearly by 2,500 mekos per extra slot.

 #### Guild Bank
 - Mekos can be donated to a server's guild bank using `>guildbank deposit [number]` and the guild can use these mekos to upgrade their guild house to increase their `>weekly` multiplier.